exhibitjs/builder-sw-precache/README.md

   .use('sw-precache', {cacheId: 'foo'})
 ```

-Generates a service worker script and adds it to your app.
-The generated script includes filenames and hashes of cacheable files in your app.
+This creates `service-worker.js` and adds it to your app.
+The generated script includes filenames and hashes of any cacheable files found in your app.

 ## Options